 Establish and a grant program to aid parks and schools in purchasing products made of recycled plastic bags

-The cornerstone of Build with Bags is a grant program, which is adminstered by the IGIA and funded by IGIA participants and partner organizations, provides funds for the purchase of recycled plastic playground equipment, benches and tables, and more.
+The cornerstone of Build with Bags is a grant program, which is administered and funded by the Iowa Grocery Industry Association and provides funds for the purchase of recycled plastic playground equipment, benches and tables, and more.